 Where can you eat if you don't have an Advanced Dining Reservation?

-Get more info on each of these Quick Service breakfast options:
+Get more info on each of the Magic Kingdom Quick Service breakfast options.

 Are the shops open before the Magic Kingdom opening?

 Yes, the shops along Main Street are open while you wait for the park to fully open.

 What about the Family of the Day?

 Family of the Day was something that existed with the old Magic Kingdom opening procedure, but sadly doesn't take place anymore.

 Is PhotoPass available?

 Yep!
 Photographers are out on Main Street and in the Hub area in front of the castle.
 It's a good time to snag some pictures before you start touring the park and visiting attractions.